termvato/MRV/README.md

 ![MRV](/MRV.jpg)

 A spring-loaded monopedal hopping robot stabilised by dual-axis reaction wheels, designed as a proof of concept for low-gravity exploration.
+Please read Dissertation.pdf for in depth development.

 Developed as a BEng Mechanical Engineering thesis at the University of Warwick (ES327), supervised by Dr. Chris Purssell.
 Inspired by UC Berkeley's [SALTO](https://doi.org/10.1126/scirobotics.aag2048).